Mutagens: Definition, Types, Examples, Process

 Natural Selection: Thus, mutagens-induced mutations may also be affected by natural selection where advantageous alleles are consequently selected for while the disadvantageous ones are selected against.
 It leads to evolution and adaptation since a specific needs to adapt to a new process to achieve the desired results.

-Table: Common Mutagens And Associated Health Effects
+Common Mutagens and Associated Health Effects

 Mutagen